tomaskovacik/VAGFISReader/README.md

 input are 3lines: ena/data/clk

-interupt on ena: rising edge enable falling edge detection on clk like
+interupt on ena: rising edge on ENA line then enable "falling edge detection" on clk like

-interupt on CLK line read data lina value and store it as input packet
+interupt on CLK line is used to read "data" line value and store it as input packet buffer

+External pull down on enable (ENA) line are required (4k7 resistor to ground)

 Packet overview in radio mode: http://kovo-blog.blogspot.sk/2013/11/audi-fis-3-line-protocol.html